neondatabase/website/content/docs/guides/logical-replication-concepts.md

 ## Subscriptions

 A subscription represents the downstream side of logical replication.
-It establishes a connection to the publisher and identifies the publication it intends to subscribe to.
+Data is replicated _to_ a subscriber.
+A subscription- establishes a connection to the publisher and identifies the publication it intends to subscribe to.

 A single subscriber can maintain multiple subscriptions, including multiple subscriptions to the same publisher.